houseabsolute/actions-rust-cross/README.md

 include the value of the `target` input.
 If you specify a `key` parameter in `rust-cache-parameters`, then the `target` input will be appended to the value you specify.

-Finally, it will run `strip` to strip the binaries if the `strip` parameter is true.
+Finally, it will run `strip` to strip the binaries it builds if the `strip` parameter is true.
 This is only possible for builds that are not done via `cross`.
 In addition, Windows builds for `aarch64` cannot be stripped either.